-Until the early 1930s, Alice Springs was the name given to the waterhole that was discovered and named by Government Surveyor WW Mills in March 1871, while exploring the MacDonnell Ranges during the construction of the Overland Telegraph Line.
+Until the early 1930s, Alice Springs was only the name given to a waterhole by Government Surveyor WW Mills in March 1871, while exploring the MacDonnell Ranges during the construction of the Overland Telegraph Line.

 Alice Springs is named after Alice Todd, wife of the Superintendent of Telegraphs, Sir Charles Todd.

 The Telegraph Station was built adjacent to the waterhole.

 However, this dual naming created such confusion for administrators in Adelaide that on 31 August 1933 the township of Stuart was officially gazetted Alice Springs.

 The Arrernte Aboriginal people are the traditional owners of Alice Springs.